wakdyan/Flutter-Headphone-Shop-UI/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Widgets Used

+- BottomNavigationBar
+- CircleAvatar
+- Column
+- Container
+- Gradient
+  * RadialGradient
+  * LinearGradient
+- Icon
+- Image
+- ListTile
+- Padding
+- Row
+- SizedBox
+- Stack
+- Text

+If you feel this project helps you in learn flutter, please give me ★.